Starlink vs. T-Mobile: What is the Better Rural Internet Solution

 $110.00–$160.00200GB or Unlimited77–292Mbps over 5G

-Starlink and T-Mobile offer portable versions of their internet solutions for RVs, campers, and those living nomad lifestyles.
+Starlink and T-Mobile offer portable versions of their internet services for RVs, campers, and nomadic lifestyles.
 Much of what applies to their residential internet also applies to these mobile options, though they are notably more expensive.
 Starlink Roam and T-Mobile 5G AWAY can be used anywhere in their respective coverage areas without being tied to a fixed address.
-Both can also be used while in motion, so passengers can enjoy high-speed internet on long road trips or boats.
-The trade-off is that mobile internet is prioritized less than residential, so you can expect slower speeds than at home.
+Both can also be used while in motion, allowing passengers to enjoy high-speed internet on long road trips or while on boats.
+The trade-off is that mobile internet is prioritized lower than residential so that you can expect slower speeds than at home.

 Read more about Starlink Roam and T-Mobile AWAY.